dernasherbrezon/apt-maven-plugin/README.md

 ## Hints

-It is possible to specify `.deb` file using command line.
+It is possible to deploy multiple `.deb` file using command line.
 Configuration will be taken from `pom.xml`:

 ```
-mvn apt:deploy -Dmaven.apt.file=target/file.deb
+mvn apt:deploy -Dmaven.apt.files=target/*.deb
 ```

 If package was signed once (using "sign=true" option), then un-sign (using "sign=false") will cause GPG checksum failure during ```apt-get update```.
 Maven Wagon doesn't support "delete" operation, so I cannot remove "Release.gpg" file from apt repository.
 Please remove "Release.gpg" manually if you have to stop signing.